JasperHof/JasperHof.github.io/pages/index.md

 permalink: /
 ---

-# Welcome to LDAK-KVIK
+# Welcome to LDAK-KVIK!

-**LDAK-KVIK** is a method for mixed-model association analysis for genome-wide association studies.
+**LDAK-KVIK** is a method for mixed-model association analysis for genome-wide association studies (GWAS).
 LDAK-KVIK is highly efficient, and offers a high power to detect trait-associated loci.

-## Features
+Features of LDAK-KVIK include:

-Why use LDAK-KVIK?
+ - Increased **statistical power** by jointly modelling all SNPs

- - *Accounts for relatedness.* The LDAK-KVIK model includes a Leave-One-Chromosome-Out predictor, which naturally accommodates for relatedness.
+ - The LDAK-KVIK model naturally **accounts for relatedness**
- - *Saddlepoint approximation* for robust association analysis of imbalanced binary traits.
+ - Efficient **saddlepoint approximation** for robust association analysis of binary traits
- - *Gene-based association analysis* imprvoes
+ - Improved **gene-based association analysis** by using polygenic risk scores as offset
+ - Option to specify the **heritability model** used in the model

+## Recommendations

+We recommend using LDAK-KVIK for analysing GWAS data sets of larger sample sizes (N > 5000).
+GWAS benefits the most from mixed-model association analysis when it is possible to predict the outcome using polygenic risk scores.
+Only when it is possible to predict phenotypes using GWAS data, it is possible to improve the statistical power of the analysis (see [Campos et al.](https://www.nature.com/articles/s41588-023-01500-0)).
+In addition, LDAK-KVIK has not been tested on datasets of smaller sample sizes.

+When testing binary data of sample size smaller than 5000, it is still possible to make use of the [saddlepoint approximation](docs/assoc/spa).
+The saddlepoint approximation can assist in controlling the Type I error of binary GWAS, which is particularly useful when testing data with an imbalanced case:control ratio.

 ## Contact